TartanLlama/wg21/deducing-this.md

 Other than the pass-by-value member functions, which currently do not have syntax to represent them, the explicit `this` signatures are aliases for those with trailing *cv-ref qualifiers*.
 They stand for the very same functions.

-This means that rewriting the function signature in a different style should not change the ABI of your class, and you should also be able to implement a member function that is forward-declared with one syntax using the other.
+This means that rewriting the function signature in a different style should not change either the ABI nor the API of your class, and you should also be able to implement a member function that is forward-declared with one syntax using the other.

 ## `this` in a variadic parameter pack